ZhantianXu/PISAD/README.md

 # PISAD
 ## Summary

 We developed PISAD, a tool designed to detect anomalies in cohort samples without requiring reference information.
-It is primarily divided into two stages.
-Stage 1: We select low-error data from the cohort and conduct reference-free SNP calling to construct a variant sketch.
-Stage 2: By comparing the k-mer counts of other cohort data to the variant sketch, we infer the relationships between the sample and other samples to detect the sample swap.
+The tool operates in two primary stages.
+In stage 1, we perform reference-free SNP calling to construct a variant sketch using low-error-rate data from the target individual.
+In stage 2, we compare the k-mer counts of other cohort samples to the variant sketch to infer relationships between them.

 ## Dependencies
 recommend use conda to install